Communication ChannelsZendesk

 Limitations

-• No historical backfill beyond 30 days — Backfill only covers the 30 days before connection.
+• Historical import is capped at 30 days — The optional import at connect time covers at most the 30 days before connection.
 Older tickets cannot be imported retroactively

 • Public comments only — Internal notes and private comments are not included in AI analysis